 Depending on how much you order from Amazon, you might make back the membership fee in shipping savings alone.

-For Prime members, free two-day shipping is available across the U.S. on over 100 million items.
+For Prime members, the free two-day shipping is available across the U.S. on over 100 million items.

 Amazon tops that by offering one-day delivery for more than 10 million products, and even same-day shipping of over 3 million items in certain cities.